jakkrapan-art/bossrush2024/README.md

  - Andoi
  - Kosumo

+## Goal
+Reduce the boss's anger by feeding to the boss until it reaches zero!

 ## Game Systems
 ### Farming
 Planting the product for feed the boss or use it as materials